AuthorizeNet/inperson-sdk-ios/README.md

 2. Attached the card reader to the device if it is not already attached.

+#### Using the SDK to Create and Submit an EMV Transaction

+4. If only a single compatible payment app resides on the chip, the payment app is selected automatically.
+If prompted, select the payment app.
+For example, Visa credit or MasterCard debit.
+    a)	Initialize _AnetEMVManager_ with US Currency and terminal ID.
+Refer to the _AnetEMVManager.h_ file and the sample app for more details.
+Parameters include `skipSignature` and `showReceipt`.
+    b)	`initWithCurrencyCode: terminalID: skipSignature: showReceipt`
+    c)	Instantiate `AnetEMVTransactionRequest` and populate the required values, similar to `AuthNetRequest` for regular transactions.
+If you are using Swift to build your application, do not use the static methods provided by SDK to initialize the objects.
+Also, `AnetEMVSdk` requires the app to provide `presentingViewController`, a completion block to get the response from the SDK about the submitted transaction, and a cancellation block to execute the cancel action inside the SDK.
+    d)	The `EMVTransactionType` should be mentioned in the `AnetEMVTransactionRequest`.
+Refer to the _AnetEMVTransactionRequest.h_ file for all the available enums to populate.
+    e)	After creating all the required objects, call the following methods of AnetEMVManager and submit the transaction.
+	[startEMVWithTransactionRequest:presentingViewController:completionBlock:andCancelActionBlock]`
+### Quick Chip

+#### Quick Chip Transaction Operational Workflow

+1. From the POS application, select Pay By Card.

+2. Attached the card reader to the device if it is not already attached.

-3. Insert a card with an EMV chip and do not remove the card until the transaction is complete.
+3. Insert a card with an EMV chip and do not remove the card until terminal asks you to do so.
 Alternatively, swipe a non-EMV card.

 4. If only a single compatible payment app resides on the chip, the payment app is selected automatically.
 If prompted, select the payment app.
 For example, Visa credit or MasterCard debit.